maz2129/KarenForSenate/README.md

 node app.js
 ```

 You can now access the application in your browser by clicking [this link](https://karen-for-senate-maz2129.c9users.io/).
+You can access the page that contains all database entries [here](https://karen-for-senate-maz2129.c9users.io/data).

 When you're done using the application, please quit the mongoDB server by pressing control-C in the mongoDB terminal window.